LaunchCodeEducation/lchs/src/chapters/strings/bracket-notation.rst

 In step 2 above, ``this_string[40]`` causes an *index out of range* error.
 This happens anytime we try to reference an index location that does not exist in the string.

-We discuss what a negative index value returns shortly.
+We will discuss what a negative index value returns in step 3 shortly.

 Expressions for ``index``
 ^^^^^^^^^^^^^^^^^^^^^^^^^